dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best scientist is open to experience and begins with romance - the idea that anything is possible.
+  The more I think about it, the more I realize there is nothing more artistic than to love others.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (887 days)